 The largest hub for international flights in Brazil is Guarulhos International Airport (GRU) in São Paulo, followed by Galeão International Airport (GIG) in Rio de Janeiro.
 Majority of attendees will need to transfer in São Paulo or Rio de Janeiro to reach Fortaleza.

 We recommend that you stay in the City Center where you will find a range of hotels that fit any budget.
 Although hotels may advertise English speaking staff, be aware that English is less commonly spoken in the region.
+Our hotel suggestions include: Hotel Gran Marquis, Hotel Luceiros, Mareiro Hotel, and Hotel Gran Mareiro (this is our conference hotel).

 Exchange rate: 1 USD = 4.15 BRL (as of 9 Sept 18).
 There are ATM machines at the airport and all banks, although the banks are closed on Sunday.
 Credit cards are accepted at most establishments.